non-local/obsidian-AI-node-extender/README.md

 ![Sample Image](https://github.com/non-local/obsidian-AI-node-extender/assets/592433/02eb0c85-510a-40d1-a930-e83ad29468da)

 # AI Node Extender for Obsidian
 This extension lets the OpenAI LLM add nodes to your Obsidian canvas.
-For now, it's limited to text nodes only and o
+For now, it's limited to text nodes only and other node types might cause issues.

+You